 - If clothing or bedding is soiled, first remove any stools (faeces) into the toilet.
 Then wash in a separate wash at as high a temperature as possible.

-- Regularly clean the toilets that you use, with disinfectant.
-Wipe the flush handle, toilet seat, taps, surfaces and door handles with hot water and detergent at least once a day.
+- Regularly clean the toilets that you use, with disinfectant such as a bleach-based household cleaner.
+Wipe the flush handle, toilet seat, taps, door handles, surfaces or objects with hot water and detergent at least once a day.
 Keep a cloth just for cleaning the toilet (or use a disposable one each time).

-- Stay off work, school, college, etc until until at least 48 hours after the last episode of diarrhoea or being sick (vomiting).
+- Stay at home and off work, school, college, etc until until at least 48 hours after the last episode of diarrhoea or being sick (vomiting).
 Avoid contact with other people as far as possible during this time.

 The advice given in the previous section is mainly aimed at preventing you or your child from spreading norovirus infection of the gut (gastroenteritis) to other people if you are infected.
 However, in general, good hygiene is essential to prevent the spread of many infections to others and to reduce your chance of picking up infections from others.

-Handwashing is the most important thing that you and your child can do.
+Handwashing or using an alcohol-based hand sanitiser is the most important thing that you and your child can do.
 In particular, always wash your hands and dry them thoroughly and teach children to wash and dry theirs: